mym2107/CSR-Conflict-Urbanism-Aleppo/Tutorials/Tutorial3/README.md

 **2: Tool Bar**:
 The toolbar provides access to the menus, plus additional tools and plugins for interacting with the map. `Right-Click` on the toolbar to *Add / Remove* functions.

-**3: Map Legend**:
+**3: Layer Panel**:
-The map legend area lists all the layers in the project.
+This Panel lists all the layers in the project.
 The checkbox in each legend entry can be used to show or hide the layer.
 A layer can be selected and dragged up or down in the legend to change the Z-ordering which is the hierarchy in which the layers are displayed on the map.

 **4: Map View**:
 The map displayed in this window will depend on the *vector* and *raster* layers you have chosen to load.
 The map view can be panned, shifting the focus of the map display to another region, and it can be zoomed in and out.